Ready to figure out how to change your mindset and know what sets the super-successful apart from the wannabes?

 Write down your goal, write down what actions will bring you closer to that goal, and write down what it would mean to you to succeed.

 Claim it in your heart and remember that you already have everything you need to succeed, because you are enough.
+Learn How to Change your Mindset and Control your Destiny.

 Haylee Galloway is a mom on a mission to combat overwhelm & burnout in the lives of working moms.
 She knows from experience how stress can impact both our physical & mental health, & lead to a feeling of despair.
 She created Maybe Sometime Mom to help working mothers manage their mommy mayhem & regain perspective about what it means to be successful.
-You can find her at Facebook, twitter, Instagram, & Pinterest.
+You can find her on Facebook, Twitter, Instagram, & Pinterest.